Balvanera: History and communities

 Café de los Angelitos, long a meeting point for musical and literary talent.

 Towards the middle of the 18th century the lands of the current Balvanera belonged to Antonio González Varela, a Spaniard known by the nickname of Miserere.
-In 1799 the priest Damián Pérez, received a plot of land, where years later was built the Parish Nuestra Señora de Balvanera.
+In 1799, the priest Damián Pérez received a plot of land were the Parish Nuestra Señora de Balvanera was built years later.